remigerme/typst-polytechnique/template/report.typ

 // Set to true for bigger margins and so on (good luck with your report)
 #let despair-mode = false

+// Set to true true if you want ugly "traits d'union" in your text
+#set text(hyphenate: false)

 #set text(lang: "fr")

 // Set document metadata